Arjunmadhan/Employee_Database/README.md

 MySQL (with image storage using LONGBLOB)

 Use this MySql code for storing data:
+Use Correct MySql password for correct verification in .env file.

 CREATE DATABASE IF NOT EXISTS employee_db;
 use employee_db;
 CREATE TABLE employees (